1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 ### Assertions and Side Effects

-Don't use assertion the codition has side effects.
+Don't use assertion if the condition has side effects.

 ```java